wevote/WebApp/docs/contributing/CONTRIBUTING_STANDARDS.md

 ## Let us Know you're working on the issue

 If you're actively working on an issue, please comment in the issue thread stating that you're working on a fix, or (if you're an official contributor) assign it to yourself.
+You can also keep the team updated on the work you are doing by attending a team stand-up held on the Daily Hangouts, or post a note in the #agile-stand-up Slack channel.
 This way, others will know they shouldn't try to work on a fix at the same time.

 # Version numbering